js1972/CarND-Advanced-Lane-Lines/README.md

 ![Lanes lines detected in sample image](output_images/result.jpg)

 Notebook cell 19 shows the `draw_lanes_on_image()` function which I used to highlight the road lane lines with a filled polygon (`cv2.fillPoly()`).
-This function then un-warps the the image (using the inverse perspective transform parameters saved earlier - Minv) to show the completed result (as above).
+This function then un-warps the image (using the inverse perspective transform parameters saved earlier - Minv) to show the completed result (as above).

 The completed pipeline can be clearly seen in function `process_image()` in notebook cell 20.
 Cell 21 then executes this for one sample image.